Hi! I’m Amy. I love to talk with people about how they can grow into living happier and healthier lives.

 Join one of our compassion meditation classes and start living your life with peace of mind and resilience!

-Combining the essence of mindfulness and loving kindness with awareness of our internal energy, we explore methods for deepening self-acceptance, self-appreciation, and compassion for self and others.
-Through the instruction and use of practical tools and techniques, we move toward living a vibrant, authentic, and positive life.
+This program combines the essence of mindfulness and loving kindness with awareness of our internal energy (qi).
+We explore methods for deepening self-acceptance, self-appreciation, and compassion for self and others.
+Through instruction, discussion, and use of practical techniques, we explore ways to cultivate a vibrant, authentic, and positive life.

-Cultivating Compassion Club (CCC) If you desire positive personal growth, are willing to authentically share challenges and successes, and enjoy supporting others in their development this program is for YOU!
-These weekly small group video calls and private Facebook group provide motivation, challenge, and support.
-It is a unique opportunity to engage with a community of like-minded people focused on personal growth, self-acceptance, and wellbeing.
+If you desire positive personal growth, are willing to authentically share challenges and successes, and enjoy supporting others in their development this program is for YOU!
+These weekly small group video calls and private discussion forum provide motivation, challenge, and support.
+This is a unique opportunity to engage with a community of like-minded people focused on personal growth, self-acceptance, and wellbeing.

-Compassion Cultivation Training (CCT) This program is an eight-week curriculum, facilitated in-person, designed to develop the qualities of compassion, empathy, and kindness for oneself and others—ultimately providing an overall sense of well-being.
+This is an eight-week program, designed to develop the qualities of compassion, empathy, and kindness for oneself and others—ultimately providing an overall sense of well-being.
 CCT integrates traditional contemplative practices with contemporary psychology and scientific research on compassion, and was developed at Stanford University Medical School’s Center for Compassion and Altruism Research and Education by a team of contemplative scholars, clinical psychologists, and researchers.
 Check the schedule for program dates.